hschne/mochma/README.md

 ### What's with the project name?

 I'm glad you asked.
 "Moch ma" is austrian slang that loosely translates to "let's do it, but actually don't, because you and I both know we'll just forget about this anyway".
-I just thought that fitting for this kind of application :man_shrugging:
+It's a perfect fit for a tool like this :man_shrugging:

 ## Contributing